sckzor/SckzEngine/readme.md

 ## Known issues and bugs

-- [ ] The sampler does not need to be recreated with every texture, one for all of them is fine.
+- [ ] The sampler does not need to be recreated with every texture, one for all of the textures is fine.

 ## Build tools